Can you use the long game for more exposure and book promotion?

-Because it is purely about me, it is not very likely that people will enter search phrases that will find my site, as the image below of visits over a 30 day period illustrates.
+Because it is purely about me, it is not very likely that people will enter search phrases that will find my site, as the image below of visits over 30 days illustrates.

-If I wanted to promote my own site, social media would probably be a better means.
-Although quite honestly, static websites have very limited appeal to people now.
+If I wanted to promote my site, social media would probably be a better means.
+Although quite honestly, static websites have minimal appeal to people now.

 From the few examples I have included in this article, it is easy to understand why search is so powerful in attracting traffic continuously over a long period.